7 Hidden Gem Eateries Around Franklin

 Any time I travel to a new town, I love to hear from the locals about where they like to eat because sometimes the best food is found off the beaten path.

 Featuring the well-known spots around town is easy enough, but it feels like a little treasure hunt to run across those unsuspecting, hidden gem restaurants, usually full of character.
-I’ve compiled a list here of a few of my top picks for restaurants you might not notice at first glance but are well worth a visit when in Franklin.
+I’ve compiled a list here of a few of some of the best restaurants in Franklin you might not notice at first glance but are well worth a visit.